rjdj0261/ModMail-Bot/README.md

 Configuration is done through a `config.py` file.
 A template can be found in `config.example.py`.
 You can create a copy of it and rename it to `config.py`, then fill in the configurations.

-Warning :- Make sure you use "railway" as your MySQLDB or else it wouldn't work!

 ### Installing Modules

 ModMail utilises several modules to function properly.
 The list of modules can be found